Student Health Care Services

-VITAL's public health nurses are located at Opintie 3 D (in the student apartment block of the vocational institute), near the campus.
+VITAL's public health nurses are located at Ketunpolku 1, in library building.
 The services of a public health nurse are free of charge.
 As of 1.4.2016 a fee will be charged for seeing the doctor at the Student Health Centre.
 The fee is 20,90 € per visit and it will be charged for the three first visits in one year.
 Please note that the fee may be higher for students who are non-EU-citizens and not registered their home municipality in Finland.

 Ms Minnamari Tiikkaja